Odia Mitha, also referred to as Odia Sweets, are a perfect blend of traditional desserts that are primarily baked or steamed to achieve perfection.

 (1)

-Top Ten List of The Mouth-watering Odia Sweets From Odisha
+Top Ten List of the Mouth-watering Odia Sweets from Odisha

-Anyone who has lived in Odisha or is planning to visit must include the Odia sweets to experience during the visit.
+Anyone who has lived in Odisha or is planning to visit must include the Odia sweets to experience during visit.
 As a coastal state rich in history and culture, the regional heritage pretty much influences Odia cuisine.
 Before listing the must-try sweets, here is a short introduction to Odia cuisine particularly its sweets and desserts.

-Introduction to Odia Desserts and Sweets
+Introduction to Odia Desserts and Odia Sweets

-· Ingredients
+• Ingredients

-· Hinduism influence
+• Hinduism influence

-One of the sacred Hindu dhams, the Jagannath Puri temple, takes place on the east coast of Odisha.
-Lord Krishna, one of the respected gods in Hinduism, is keen on sweets.
-That is why many of the Odia cuisine are sweets.
+One of the sacred Hindu dhams, the Jagannath Puri temple, is based on the east coast of Odisha.
+Lord Krishna who is known to be an avatar of Lord Jagannath, is fond of sweets.
 The sugary cuisine symbolizes the Odisha people’s honor to Lord Krishna.

-· History aspect
+• History aspect

 The Best Odia Sweets to Try